django-cms/django-cms/docs/contributing/code_of_conduct.rst

-Individuals whose behaviour is a cause for concern will be give a warning, and if necessary will be excluded from participation in official django CMS channels (email lists, IRC channels, etc) and events.
+Individuals whose behaviour is a cause for concern will be give a warning, and if necessary will be excluded from participation in official django CMS channels (email lists, Slack/IRC channels, etc) and events.
 The `Django Software Foundation <http://djangoproject.com/foundation/>`_ will also be informed of the issue.